-2. Proposal for Encumbering Funds from Subsequent Budget Cycle Is Reasonable that will not yield savings in the current cycle, it requests that long-term projects that require funding beyond the 3-year program cycle be specifically identified in the utility portfolio plans.
-In addition, the utility portfolio plans shall include an estimate of the total costs broken down by year and associated energy savings.
+2. Proposal for Encumbering Funds from Subsequent Budget Cycle Is Reasonable

+SoCalGas is concerned that the "Funding Projects with Lead Times Beyond Three Years" process laid out by the CPUC in D.07-10-032 (pp. 97-98) cannot be implemented as written.
+While the process for encumbering funding laid out by the CPUC is reasonable and provides adequate guidance for SoCalGas to commit funds from the next program cycle to fund programs that will not yield savings in the current cycle, it requests that long-term projects that require funding beyond the 3-year program cycle be specifically identified in the utility portfolio plans.
+In addition, the utility portfolio plans are required to include an estimate of the total costs broken down by year and associated energy savings.
 SoCalGas cannot predict the expected energy saving projects that will be committed during the 2009-2011 program cycle at this time.
-These longterm projects are identified as SoCalGas works with its customers in promoting EE opportunities.
+These long-term projects will be identified as SoCalGas works with its customers in promoting EE opportunities.
 SoCalGas proposes to identify these long-term projects as well as the dollar value of the encumbered funds, up to 20 percent of the value of the current program cycle budget as stated in D.07-10-032, in its quarterly reports to the CPUC.
-This will allow the CPUC to review the encumbered funds on a regular basis and will facilitate SoCalGas' pursuit of projects that will produce energy savings beyond the current program cycle. // //
+This will allow the CPUC to review the encumbered funds on a regular basis and will facilitate SoCalGas' pursuit of projects that will produce energy savings beyond the current program cycle.